cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 You can also give multiple `-N` options to a worker.
 The worker will find out which ones of the specified projects are running from the catalog server and randomly select one to work for.
 When one project is done, the worker would repeat this process.
-Thus, the worker can work for a different master without being stopped and given the different hostname and port of the master.
+Thus, the worker can work for a different manager without being stopped and given the different hostname and port of the manager.
 An example of specifying multiple projects:

 ```sh